bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 3. *Regular-streaming* (base type) - a generic module which receives an event, does some data transformation and sends transformation to the next processing step.

 4. *Batch-streaming* - a module which is used to implement streaming joins and processing where algorithm must observe a range of input messages rather than current one.
 A batch is a minimum data set for a module to collect the events in the stream.
 Batches are collected in a window.
-The data is processed in the batch module applying the idea of a sliding window.
+The data is processed in the batch module applying the method of a sliding window.

 The modules can be strung in a pipeline as illustrated below: